Contractor Licenses & Permits for a Landscaping Business in Canada

 You may find detailed information about licensing rules on the Alberta Municipal Affairs website, which will help you achieve compliance.

-🅾🅽 Ontario’s licenses and permit requirements
+🅾🅽 Ontario’s licenses and perOntario’srements

-The prerequisites for acquiring a landscaping license in Ontario can change depending on the particular municipality or region.
+The prerequisites for acquiring a landscaping license in Ontario can change depending on the municipality or region.

-Contractor licenses
+contractor licenses

 Source